lilsliceofbread/raylib-pong/README.md

 # raylib-pong
-project to learn more basics of raylib
+creating pong in raylib to learn more of the basics